amarstays/aws-cicd/README.md

-# aws-cicd
-A sample cicd pipeline using aws code-pipeline and terraform
+# AWS pipeline CI-CD pipeline to build node app from github repo

+## prerequisites

+- git, aws-cli and terraform should be installed on local or runner system